johnsblatter/ms-nos/README.md

 [![Built with Maven](http://maven.apache.org/images/logos/maven-feather.png)](http://maven.apache.org/)

 ## Summary
-MSNOS is a library built in order to mantain and survive a microservice based architecture :) Every microservice will surface spontaneously in a cloud, without the need of any application configuration
+MSNOS is a library built in order to mantain and survive a microservice based architecture :) Every microservice will surface spontaneously in a cloud, without the need of any application configuration.
+An application level healtcheck is available to internal monitor the health on the services in the cloud.

 #### What is the context?
 - you use a microservice architecture